-When pushing back up to your own git repo, when using HTTPS for the address, it should ask for your password, and if you have your username in the repo address, it’ll bypass that.
-But, you are able to cache your password, if you have fairly frequent pushes or trust the system you’re using.
+When pushing back up to your own git repo - and you are using HTTPS for the address - it should ask for your password.
+And, if you have your username in the repo address, it’ll bypass asking you for that info.
+But, you are able to cache your password; if you have fairly frequent pushes, and/or trust the system you’re using.

 Of course, depending on the system you are using, depends on how long that info is cached:

 - If you’re on a linux machine, there is a specific time you can program in for caching

 - If you’re on macOS, it caches that info up to your Keychain, therefore its accessible so long as you’re logged into the machines account its saved to